Justink-08/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script to count directories
+a script that list all environment variable